The place is called a direct competitor to the iPad: – Parents can pick up their children here with a clear conscience

 Photo: Torben Hansen

 Ayse Kosar Larsen, who is project manager for leisure-time educational knowledge at the Center for Youth Studies, recognizes the trend of large screen consumption among children and young people.
-She agrees that it is about offering the children an alternative.
+She agrees that it is regarding offering the children an alternative.

 She sees a connection with the fact that enrollment in leisure activities drops drastically from 3rd-6th grade. class.